redhat-cop/infra-ansible/playbooks/bastion/README.md

 **Note:** If you are intending to use the IdM/IPA integration, and are unfamiliar with the IdM/IPA variables below, please consult the IdM/IPA documentation or your sys admin for details.

-**Note:** When installing a GUI (i.e.: XFCE, LXDE, Gnome), it's recommended that only one is selected as selected multiple is not support nor tested.
+**Note:** When installing a GUI (i.e.: XFCE, LXDE, Gnome), it's recommended that only one is selected as running multiple is not supported nor tested by this playbook/roles.

 | variable | info |
 |:--------:|:----:|